gndaskalova/quantitative-skills/index.md

 <a name="section2"></a>

+We learned that our perceptions of our own quantitative skills relative to our peers is pretty much centred on the value 5 - about the same as our peers!

 ## 2. Learn about Coding Club

+Next we learned about Coding Club!

 Coding Club aims to create a supportive peer-to-peer community to advance quantitative skills among scientists at all career stages.
 We combine in-person workshops with online tutorials (https://ourcodingclub.github.io/) to promote statistical and programming fluency in the programming language R. We want to combat statistics anxiety and code fear to facilitate career progression and life-long learning.
 Coding Club workshops are free and open to all and represent a judgement-free opportunity for people to acquire a skill set tailored to their scientific needs.

 <a name="section3"></a>

 ## 3. Re-evaluate your quantitative skills

 __Can thinking about quantitative training change your perception of your own quantitative skills?__

-We closed our eyes once more and re-evaluated our skills.
+After thinking about the Coding Club initiative for about 10 minutes, we closed our eyes once more and re-evaluated our skills.
 What did we find?

 <center> <img src="{{ site.baseurl }}/after.png" alt="Img" style="width: 800px;"/> </center>